By Michael Molinaro, USAMU PAO

 “I have always planned to keep competing as long as I am physically capable of holding on target, aligning the sights and squeezing the trigger,” she said.
 “That was proof that I was still capable of doing it and I started to really focus on 2012.”

 With Eric nervously watching from an inconspicuous spot at the range in June, Sandra entered the final day of trials neck-and-neck with two other competitors vying for one berth on the team.
-Her persistence and sixteen year journey was down to one final round of shooting.
+Her persistence and the sixteen-year journey were down to one final round of shooting.

 “It was roughest final I have ever been through in my life, including my own.
 I was much more nervous there then any final I have ever shot,” Eric said.